RasaHQ/rasa/docs/persist.rst

 - ``AWS_REGION``
 - ``BUCKET_NAME``

-If there is no bucket named ``BUCKET_NAME`` rasa will create it.
+If there is no bucket with the name ``$BUCKET_NAME`` rasa will create it.
-Model dirs are gzipped before saving to S3.
+Models are gzipped before saving to S3.

-If you run the rasa NLU server with a ``server_model_dir`` which does not exist, it will attempt to fetch a matching zip from your S3 bucket.
+If you run the rasa NLU server with a ``server_model_dir`` which does not exist and ``BUCKET_NAME`` is set, rasa will attempt to fetch a matching zip from your S3 bucket.
 E.g. if you have ``server_model_dir = ./data/model_20161111-180000`` rasa will look for a file named ``model_20161111-180000.tar.gz`` in your bucket, unzip it and load the model.